 Shopware can be used by beginners but sometimes requires a large budget – some plugins may cost thousands of euros and subscription models can be expensive too.
 Nonetheless, such price results from great quality and performance of this platform.

 WooCommerce is the most suitable solution for beginners and smaller B2C projects.
 As a platform, it offers a lot of various functionalities, however, the possibility to extend them is pretty much limited.
 The larger eCommerce grows, the bigger problems with scalability it will cause.

 Highly customizable, more lika a framework than a platform, requires developer’s experience, higher implementation cost in comparison to Shopware and WooCommerce

 Experience desirable, implementation cost depends on the client’s needs – usually bigger than in case of WooCommerce but still smaller than in case of Sylius.

-Open-source eCommerce platform based on WordPress dedicated to low needs.
+Popular eCommerce platform open-source based on WordPress dedicated to low needs.
 Affordable implementation cost and no/little experience required.